Your upfront cost: $0

 In this subject the basic concepts of single variable calculus are generalised to functions of two and more variables.
 Topics include: basic geometrical topics on curves and surfaces in relation to multivariable functions; limits and continuity; differentiability and partial derivatives; inverse and implicit mapping theorems; multivariable Taylor formula; extreme values; double and triple integrals; line integrals; the integral theorems.

-Assessment 1 to Assessment 10: Notes Problem-based assignment.
-Students must submit at least 8 assignments to pass this unit.
+Assessment 1 to Assessment 10: Notes Problem-based assignments.
 Relates to Learning Outcomes 1, 2, 3, 4.
 Final Examination: 3 hrs 15 mins.
 It is mandatory to pass this examination in order to pass this unit.
 Relates to Learning Outcomes 1, 2, 3, 4.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Assessment 1 (4%)